-Delete a FeatureVector object from the DB. :param name: Name of the object to delete :param project: Name of the object's project :param tag: Specific object's version tag :param uid: Specific object's uid mlrun.feature_store.deploy_ingestion_service (featureset: Union[mlrun.feature_store.feature_set.FeatureSet, str], source: Optional[mlrun.model.DataSource] None, targets: Optional[List[mlrun.model.DataTargetBase]] None, Optional[str] name: None. run config: Optional[mlrun.feature_store.common.RunConfig] = None, verbose = False)
+Delete a FeatureVector object from the DB. :param name: Name of the object to delete :param project: Name of the object's project :param tag: Specific object's version tag :param uid: Specific object's uid mlrun.feature_store.deploy_ingestion_service(featureset:

 If tag or uid are specified, then just the version referenced by them will be deleted.
-Using both is no allowed.
+Using both is not allowed.
 If none are specified, then all instances of the object whose name is name will be deleted.